Magyar Televízió: The 2000s

-Whilst remaining entirely state-owned, the company was re-organised as a Closely Held Corporation.
+Whilst remaining entirely state-owned, the company was reorganised as a Closely Held Corporation.
 Funding changed significantly in 2002 with the end of the mandatory television licence fee levied on all household with a television set.
 Following this change, funding for MTV instead began to come from government grants and advertising.

 The 2006 protests didn't leave the headquarters unscathed; in fact, it was occupied by the rioters for a short time.

-In 2000, M2 began broadcasting 24 hours a day, with repeats from its sister channel, m1 and from its archive library and from the Hungarian National Digital Archive and Film Institute (Magyar Nemzeti Digitális Archívum és Filmintézet).
+In 2000, M2 began broadcasting 24 hours a day, with repeats from its sister channel M1, from its archive library, and from the Hungarian National Digital Archive and Film Institute (Magyar Nemzeti Digitális Archívum és Filmintézet).

-Present-day
+Reorganization and mergers (2010–2015)

 In 2011, most of the assets and employees of MTV were transferred to the newly created Media Service Support and Asset Management Fund (Médiaszolgáltatás-támogató és Vagyonkezelő Alap, abbreviated MTVA), a government organization controlled by the Media Council of Hungary.
 Magyar Rádió and Duna Televízió were also made a part of the MTVA, which, together with MTV, unified all three public service broadcasters in Hungary for the first time.
 Additionally, the Hungarian news agency Magyar Távirati Iroda was merged into the MTVA and has since been responsible for the production of all news content aired on the three broadcasting organizations.

 As the first sign of the expansion of the public television portfolio, the M2 children's channel was launched on 22 December 2012, which ran from 6 am to 8 pm every day.
 Then, on 20 December 2013, the subscription-only M3 channel was launched, which broadcasts archive content (previously planned to be called Anno).
 M1 was transformed into a 24-hour news channel from 15 March 2015, and most of its previous programs were then moved to Duna.
 On the same day, M2 Petőfi TV, primarily aimed at young people, was launched in the nighttime programming slot of M2.

 In 2015, the unification of all the public media organizations managed by the MTVA was strengthened when all four were merged into a single organization called Duna Media Service (Duna Médiaszolgáltató).
 This nonprofit organization is the legal successor to the four formerly separate entities managed by the MTVA.

 The creation of the MTVA and transfer of the public media organizations into it has been frequently criticised by non-governmental organizations as being politically motivated and intended to the lessen the independence of the public service media in Hungary.
 The government has stated that restructuring was necessary to improve the finances of the public media system and that all of the organizations within the MTVA retain editorial independence.

-In 2012, MTV launched M3D, first 3D television in Hungary.
+In 2012, MTV launched M3D, the first 3D television channel in Hungary.